Charte-dot/The-Tipsy-Tiger-cg/README.md

 ### Future Features
 * Addition of a search bar for easier naviagtion of cocktail recipes currently posted.
-* Refining the filter options to filter by the recipe the user liked and commented on.
+* Refining the filter options to filter by the recipe the user liked and commented on cocktails.
 * The option for users to CRUD comments in the same style as the CRUD functionality for the cocktail recipes.
 * User log in with social media.
 * Currently images can be uploaded to the recipe form from the user's own computer or by a url.
 This could be further defined by size and image type to ensure consistancy throughout the site.
+* Admin panel access from the front-end the is only accessable to admin and not displayed to users.

 ### Design